wsauret/Epic7-OCR-Script/README.md

 6. Let's do a test run!
 In the menu at the top, click **Run > Run All Cells**.
 If you scroll down to the bottom of the window, you'll see a text progress indicator.
 When you see ``JSON file finished!`` you should see a new file in the sidebar: ``exported_gear.json``.
 Double click that.
 If next to ``items: []`` it says ``1 item`` then the test run worked correctly.

-    Note: You can click the arrow to expand "items: []" if you want to see what the data looks like.
+    Note: You can click the arrow to expand ``items: []`` if you want to see what the item data looks like.

 ###### Copy Screenshots & Run